decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - undisclosed_indexes (OPTIONAL), vector of unsigned integers in ascending order.
 If not supplied, it defaults to the empty array "()".
+- api_id (OPTIONAL), an octet string.
+If not supplied it defaults to the empty octet string ("").

 Parameters: